yennanliu/JavaHelloWorld/dev_projects/multithreading/README.md

 Synchronized

 - Every instance in java can lock with "Synchronized"
 - 3 types
 	- synchronized "method" : lock current instance
 	- synchronized "static method" : lock current Class instance
 	- synchronized "code block" : lock instances inside code block

 Lock

 - Lock CAN'T be unlocked automatically when exception -> need to unlock explicitly (usually via "finally")
 - Lock can "interrupt" thread; synchronize can't do so (thread in synchronize will keep waiting)
 - Lock Can know if lock is received, synchronize can't do so
 - Lock has better performance than synchronize when heavy resource competition

 - Unfair lock VS fair lock
 	- Unfair : good performance, but some threads have nothing to do
 	- fair : less performance, but threads work evenly

 Collection for `thready safety`

 - List:
 	- Vector
 	- Collections.synchronizedList(new ArrayList<>())
 	- CopyOnWriteArrayList

 - Set:
 	- CopyOnWriteArraySet

 - Map:
 	- ConcurrentHashMap

+How to create Thread ?

+- Thread

+- Runnable
+	- run(): NO return value, CAN'T throw exception

+- Callable
+	- call() : CAN have return value, Can throw exception

+- ThreadPool

 ## Ref